-The EU-FP7 project RECARE aims to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
+The EU-FP7 project RECARE aimed to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
 It actively integrates and advances knowledge of stakeholders and scientists in 17 case studies, covering a-range of soil threats in different bio-physical and socio-economic environments across Europe.

 The case studies considered/evaluated:

 - the current state of degradation and conservation using a new methodology, based on the WOCAT-mapping procedure,

 - impacts of degradation and conservation on soil functions and ecosystem services.
 These will be quantified in a harmonized, spatially explicit way, accounting for costs and benefits, and possible trade-offs,

 - prevention, remediation-and restoration measures, selected and implemented by stakeholders.

 - the applicability and impact of these measures at the European level using a new integrated biophysical and socio-economic model.